Peter Chatain

-Peter Chatain (born 8 November 1999) is an American rower.
+Peter Chatain (born November 8, 1999) is an American rower.
 He won a bronze medal in the men's eight at the 2024 Summer Olympics.

 Early and personal life

 He is from Winnetka, Illinois.
 When he was twelve, he discovered rowing when he attended a University of Michigan rowing camp.
 At New Trier High School, he initially played hockey but eventually dedicated himself to rowing.

 He graduated from Stanford University in 2022 with a degree in mathematics and a minor in physics.
 He was a graduate student at Stanford University in 2023 studying computer science.
-After graduation, he accepted a job at a tech start-up firm in San Francisco while simultaneously training for the 2024 Olympics.
+After graduation, he worked as a machine learning engineer at a tech start-up firm in San Francisco while simultaneously training for the 2024 Olympics.

 Career

 In 2021, he won silver with the United States at the Under-23 World Rowing Championships in the men's eight.
 He then competed in the United States men's eight at the 2023 World Rowing Championships.

 He competed in the men's eight at the 2024 Paris Olympics and won a bronze medal with a time of 5:25.28.
+Competing in the men's pair at the 2026 World Rowing Cup in Plovdiv, Peter captured the silver medal and set a new American best time of 6:11.77.